 Detoxification may result in bodily soreness, headache, sinus drainage or coughing.
 While unpleasant, these symptoms are temporary and may be an indication that you are detoxing (rather than an allergic response).
 Drinking plenty of filtered water usually helps avoid unpleasant symptoms.
 Some teach that skin rashes occur when the colon, liver and kidneys are so saturated with toxins that they are unable to function efficiently.
 The skin becomes the organ that excretes the toxins - thus the rash.
-While in some circumstances this may be valid, we feel that improperly diluted essential oils can be too intense for the skin and need to be diluted at a rate that they don't cause skin irritation.
+While in some circumstances this may be valid, most likely this reaction is the result of improperly diluted essential oils, which can be too intense for the skin and need to be diluted at a ratio so that they don't cause skin irritation.
 Essential oils high in phenols (such as Clove, Oregano and Thyme ct thymol) delaminate the keratin mantle of the skin creating a skin irritation.
 This is not evidence of toxins leaving the body; it is basically a chemical burn.
-If skin irritation results, it is advisable to discontinue using the oils for a while, add more carrier oil and increase water intake.
+If skin irritation results, it is advisable to discontinue using the oils for a while, apply a soothing carrier oil to the rash and increase water intake.

-Babies, children and adults of all ages benefit from a gentle back massage, just be sure for the very young, elderly and those with sensitive skin that you use properly diluted oil that are suitable for the age and condition of the person.
-For an infant, use gentle oils, and the dilution rate may be appropriate at 0.25%.
+Babies, children and adults of all ages benefit from a gentle back massage, just be sure for the very young, elderly and those with sensitive skin that you use appropriate essential oils, properly diluted, that are suitable for the age and condition of the person.
+For an infant, use gentle oils, and the dilution rate may be appropriate at 0.1 - 0.2%.
 Test the oils first on a small area, and if they tolerate them well, you may use them sparingly on their backs with proper dilution.
 Keep alert to reddening of the skin.
 If this happens, or if the person comments that they feel burning, then add more of the carrier oil to reduce the effect and discontinue adding essential oils.

 Our version of this Gentle Massage